madanbaduwal/madanbaduwal-old.github.io/_pages/about.md

 classes: wide
 excerpt: Learn about me, who iam and what I do.
 ---
 Even I don't know who I am till now.
 But from weatern society to getting Partial scholarship at Tribhuvan University to being depressed and suicide attempt to being a machine learning engineer currently at Fusemachines; life has been amazing.
-Check 'About me' for long answer :)

 In this blog, I explain new things related to programming, mathematics, database, bigdata, datascience and  artificial intelligence from my weakly study schedule.